What is Bullseye Pee Pads

 Disadvantages of Bullseye Pee Pads

 It’s not clear what material is used to make the pads and they are neither washable nor reusable.
 At times the attractants attract the puppies so much that they tear the pads up in excitement.
+Also there is no mention if the pads are leakproof and they also don’t mention if the Bullseye Pee Pads have adhesive on the back.

 Some believe that it is better to let the dog use a dog door and prevent them from thinking that eliminating indoors is acceptable.
 Dog training with Bullseye Pee Pad takes a week or two so the owner has got to be patient.
 Making dogs eliminate inside will create a stench.
 And dogs often soil rugs and carpets mistaking them for Bullseye Pee Pad.
 Also alternating between housetraining and outdoor training will only confuse the dogs so pads are usually a waste of time.